camsaul/camsaul.com/_posts/2020-06-09-emacs-lisp-intro-markdown-live-previews-part-2.markdown

 have the preview always scroll to the very top.
 Why not just have it scroll approximately the same position we're currently looking at?

+Here's the quick and dirty solution we'll implement:

+1. When first running our command, while the Markdown buffer is still current, record how far we've scrolled thru the document (e.g. 40%).
+2. After we've rendered the HTML as GUI widgets, scroll to the line that is approximately the same distance thru the document.

-We can accomplish this by recording how far thru the Markdown document we are as a percentage of line numbers and then scroll the output to line number that is the closest percentage.
-For example, if our Markdown source file is 1000 lines, and the rendered output 800 lines, and the top of the window shows line 400, we'd record a `scroll-percentage` of 0.4 (40% scrolled), and we'll scroll to line 320 (800 * 0.4) in the output buffer.
+This will work even if the rendered output has a lot more or less lines than the Markdown source.
+For example, if our Markdown source file is 1000 lines, and the rendered output 800 lines, and the top of the window shows line 400, we'd record a `scroll-percentage` of 0.4 (40% scrolled); in the rendered output, we'll scroll to line 320 (800 * 0.4).

 This isn't perfect, since there isn't a 1:1 translation between Markdown text and rendered HTML lines, but in my experience it works well enough that I haven't bothered creating a more sophisticated version.

-For readability, I broke the function out into a few separate functions.
-Since Emacs Lisp doesn't have encapsulation features like "private" functions, functions intended to be private are often given a name with a dash after the "namespace" part of the name, such as `package--function` or `package/-function`.
+For readability, I broke the command we've been working on out into a few separate functions.
+Since Emacs Lisp doesn't have encapsulation features like private functions, functions intended to be private are often given a name with a dash after the "namespace" part of the name, such as `package--function` or `package/-function`.
+Thus I named our "private" functions with the pattern `cam/-function-name`.

 ```emacs-lisp
 (defun cam/-scroll-percentage ()